 Warm the oils slightly before applying.
 This hot oil treatment works great for dyed hair.
 Dyed hair oftentimes, has split ends, lost shine, brittle, and frizzy.
 You can overcome all of these hair-related issues with hot-oil treatment.

 4. Never Skip Conditioning

-Watch this video to learn how to do deep conditioning for color-treated hair.
+Watch this video to learn how to make conditioners at home.

 5. Wash Your Hair Less Often

 If you want your color to last longer, avoid washing your hair frequently.
 Over-shampooing may strip the color from your hair.
 Shampooing the hair just 2-3 times a week is enough to keep the hair clean, dyed, and moisturized.
 Moreover, use a color-safe dry shampoo.
 This type of shampoo is mainly designed for making the color-treated hair look fresh for days.

 Erika Szabo, the senior colorist at The Arsen Gurgov Salon in NY says, “The more often you wash your hair, the quicker your color fades.”
 Apart from this, you should also avoid using warm water while shampooing.
 Rather blast your hair with cool water.
 Cool water can be a recipe for healthy strands as it doesn’t steal moisture from your hair.